English ship Guinea (1649): First Anglo-Dutch War

 During the First Anglo-Dutch War she partook in the Battle of Kentish Knock as a member of Robert Blake's Fleet on 28 September 1652.
 She followed that with the Battle of Portland on 18 February 1653.
 As a member of Red Squadron, Rear Division she took part in the Battle of the Gabbard on 2–3 June 1653.
 On 31 July 1653 she participated in the Battle of Scheveningen off Texel as a member Red Squadron, Rear Division.
 She spent the winter of 1653/54 under the command of Captain George Acklam at Portsmouth.

 In 1654 she came under the command of Jonathan Barnes followed by Captain Giles Shelley in 1656 for service with Robert Blakes Fleet until July 1656 then spent time in the English Channel.
 Captain Jeffrey Pearce was her commander in 1658.
 She was repaired at Portsmouth under the guidance of Master Shipwright John Tippetts for £646 between September 1659 and April 1660.

 Service after the Restoration May 1660

-Captain Hugh Hide was in command from 26 February 1664 to 30 January 1665.
+Captain Hugh Hide was in command from 26 February 1664 to 30 January 1665, during which time it participated in the surrender of New Amsterdam.
 Captain Andrew Ashford took over the next day on 31 January and held command until 26 February 1665.